yegor256/blog/_drafts/_nutch.md

     // its default JAR package, unfortunately.
     conf.set("plugin.folders", System.getProperty("nutch.plugins.dir"));
     // First, we need to have a directory where everything will
     // happen.
-I assume you are with Maven, that's why let's use
+I assume you are familiar with Maven, so let's use
     // its default temporary directory "target":
     Path home = new Path("target");
-    // Next, we have to create a file with a list URLs Nutch will
+    // Next, we have to create a file with a list of URLs Nutch will
     // start crawling from:
     String[] urls = { "http://www.zerocracy.com" };
     final Path targets = new Path(home, "urls");